glossd/yetis/README.md

       value: $YETIS_PORT # pass the value of the environment variable to another one.
 ```

 ### Liveness Probe
 Checks if the process is alive and ready.
 Yetis relies on this configuration to restart the process.
 Plus if Service is configured, then forward traffic to the Deployment.
 For now, the probe only supports tcpSocket.
 It also acts as Readiness and StartUp Probes.
 If you need anything, PRs are welcome.

 ### Deployment Strategies
-Zero downtime is achieved with `RollingUpdate` strategy.
-It will spawn a new deployment, check if it's [healthy](#liveness-probe),
+Zero downtime is achieved with `RollingUpdate` strategy and `restart` command.
+Your deployment must start on `$YETIS_PORT` and have a `Service` pointing at it. `restart` command will spawn a new deployment, check if it's [healthy](#liveness-probe),
 then direct traffic to the new instance, and only then will terminate the old instance.
+The new deployment will have the name with an index i.e. frontend-1, frontend-2 and so on.
-If you specify the `Recreate` strategy, Yetis will wait for the termination of the old instance before starting a new one.
+If deployment has `Recreate` strategy, Yetis will wait for the termination of the old instance before starting a new one with the same name.
 It's the same as in [Kubernetes](https://medium.com/@muppedaanvesh/rolling-update-recreate-deployment-strategies-in-kubernetes-️-327b59f27202)